zSnout/Statistics.JS/README.md

 ### Creating a Data Set

 You can create a new data set with the `NumericalData()` function.
-You may feed it an array of values, comma-seperated values, or a string containing values.
+It accepts a comma-seperated list of data, which can be any of these types:

+#### Number

+Numbers will be added to the data set as numbers.

+#### String

+Statistics.JS will look through the string and attempt to find numbers within the string.
+These will be added to the data set.

+#### Function

+Statistics.JS will evaluate the function and re-parse the value returned.

+#### Array

+Statistics.JS will re-parse each value within the array.

+#### Object

+Statistics.JS will re-parse each value within the object.

 ### Computing Values